jesyspa/kotlin/ReadMe-FormVer.md

 performing the verification of Viper code).

-Therefore, to install the dependencies, be sure to have installed locally:
+Therefore, **to install the dependencies**, be sure to have installed locally:
-* The Java Development Kit
+* [The Java Development Kit](https://sdkman.io/): we suggest to use the JDK-17 (these instructions have been written using `17.0.7-amzn`).
 * [Maven](https://maven.apache.org/index.html)
 * [SBT](https://www.scala-sbt.org/)
 * [Z3](https://github.com/Z3Prover/z3) v4.8.7: the best way of installing Z3 with all the necessary would be to